 Our Board and Staff

-LFWA is an all volunteer organization.
-We have no staff.
+LFWA is supported by a very part-time executive director and a working board.
 The Alliance counts on the support of citizens like you!
 Please consider participating in our invasive vine removal and trash clean up days, voicing your support for our positions with local officials, or making a donation to support our efforts.
 To meet the Board, click here.

 These creeks are some of the most impaired creeks in the County.
 Click here to access county information about the health of our streams.
 Click here to access the fecal count of our creek.
 Click here to learn what you can do to make a difference!